 Medical and Aviation Specialists

-Medical specialists have varied AIT lengths.
+Medical personnel have varying AIT lengths.

 Intelligence Analysts and Cyber Security

-Intelligence Analysts (35F) complete a 16-week AIT at Fort Huachuca, AZ.
+Intelligence Analysts (35F) complete a 16-week AIT at Fort Huachuca, AZ, focusing on gathering and analyzing information from various sources.

 Importance of AIT for Military Careers